diopop1/Censor-faces-for-NPC-Garry-s-Mod/README.md

     Designed for more accurate positioning and scaling.

 ### What are the plans for the future?
+Hi everyone!
+I'm excited to announce that I'm working on a new version of the addon — version 2.1.
+This update will include a few small but useful improvements.
+One of the key new features is the ability to censor only faces, without affecting the back of the head.
+This feature will be available to both regular users and developers through a new option in the DrawCensorEffect function.
-Currently, I planned to release several updates, including bug fixes and functionality improvements.
-I also plan to redo the addon demonstration video, and in the future, I will update this section.
+I also in the future, I will update this section.

 ---
 ### Links